bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 =====================

-Before we dive into Hamiltonian dynamics, let's do a quick review of high school physics with Newton's second of motion to understand how we can use it to describe the motion of (macroscopic) objects.
+Before we dive into Hamiltonian dynamics, let's do a quick review of high school physics with Newton's second law of motion to understand how we can use it to describe the motion of (macroscopic) objects.
 Then we'll move onto a more abstract method of describing these systems with Lagrangian mechanics.
 Finally, we'll move on to Hamiltonian mechanics, which can be considered as a